ardanlabs/gotraining/05-using_pointers/readme.md

 ## Using Pointers

-Think of every struct as having a nature.
-If the nature of the struct is something that should not be changed, like a time, a color or a coordinate, then implement the struct as a primitive data value.
-If the nature of the struct is something that can be changed, even if it never is in your program, it is not a primitive data value and should be implemented to be shared with a pointer.
-Don’t create structs that have a duality of nature.
+I like to think of types as having one of two natures.
+One nature a type can exhibit represents data values that should not shared.
+Functions and methods perform operations on these data values by accepting copies and produce new data values as their result.
+Values based on the built-in types exhibit this nature.
+User defined types can also exhibit this nature, such as types that represent values like time or coordinates.
+I consider these types and their data values to be primitive in nature.

+The other nature a type can exhibit represents a data value that should be shared.
+This could be a data value that represents a document from a database.
+Once a data value of this type is created, passing copies to a function or method is not intuitive.
+Sometimes a data value of a given type is not safe to be copied and must be shared.
+This could be a data value that abstracts an operating system resource like a file.
+Passing copies of this type of data   value to a function or method can have serious consequences.
+I consider these types and their data values to be complex in nature.

+Understanding the nature of a type will help you determine not only how to implement your methods, but also how to implement functions that create and work with values of different types.

 ## Notes

-* The nature of the type should determine how it is shared.
+* The nature of the type should determine how it is passed.
 * Types can implement primitive and non-primitive data.
 * Don't create structs with a duality of nature.
-* In general, don’t share built-in type values with a pointer.
+* In general, don’t pass built-in type values with a pointer.
-* In general, share struct type values with a pointer unless the struct type has been implemented to behave like a primitive data value.
+* In general, pass struct type values with a pointer unless the struct type has been implemented to behave like a primitive data value.
-* In general, don’t share reference type values with a pointer unless you are implementing an unmarshal type of functionality.
+* In general, don’t pass reference type values with a pointer unless you are implementing an unmarshal type of functionality.

 ## Links